shreyasanjay22/NextflowPipeline/README.md

 ## Installation
 Clone this repository: git clone https://github.com/your_username/RNA-seq-pipeline.git\
 Build the Docker image: docker build -t rna-seq-pipeline .\
-Make sure to adjust the paths and parameters in the config file (config.nf) to match your specific pipeline and system.
+Make sure to adjust the paths and parameters in the config file to match your specific pipeline and system.

 # Usage
 To run the pipeline, use the following command:

 ```
-nextflow run pipeline.nf -c config.nf
+nextflow run rnaseq_script.nf -c nextflow.config
 ```
 This command runs the pipeline.nf script with the options specified in the config.nf file